arjandepooter/cw_content_scheduler/README.md

 The above example results in "2 weeks", so the content element will be published every two weeks.

 How does Content Scheduler know *when* to publish the content element?
-Glad you asked!
 Content Scheduler uses the Publish Date and Expiration Date fields of the content element, available by default in TYPO3 CMS, to determine when to publish the content element.
 Based on the specified interval, the math is like this:

 1. **Publish Date** is used to determine the publication *day and time*.
 For example: if Publish Date is set to "20:00 6-5-2014" and Publication Repeat Interval to "3 days", the content element will be published on 6-5-2014 20:00h, 9-5-2014 20:00h, 12-5-2014 20:00h etc.
 2. **Expiration Date** is used to determine the publication *duration*.
 For example: if Publish Date is set to "20:00 6-5-2014", Expiration Date is set to "20:25 6-5-2014" and Publication Repeat Interval to "3 days", the content element will be published from 6-5-2014 20:00h - 20:25h, 9-5-2014 20:00h - 20:25h, 12-5-2014 20:00h - 20:25h etc.